 Immediately after prelims – start UPSC Mains Exam preparation with answer writing practice

-Considering, you have written the IAS prelims Exam 2018 and instead of thinking about your result, it is advised to proceed with your preparation.
-After prelims exam candidates should start right away with answer writing practice for UPSC Mains 2018, which is to be held from 01.10.2018 as per the UPSC Online Notification.
+Considering, you have written the IAS prelims Exam 2019 and instead of thinking about your result, it is advised to proceed with your preparation.
+After prelims exam candidates should start right away with answer writing practice for UPSC Mains 2019.

 Most of the beginners don’t know how crucial is the answer writing practice for mains and most of them who know its importance tend to procrastinate.

 The UPSC Mains Exam, unlike prelims, is of a descriptive type where candidates should write answers for each question of about 150-300 words.
 Hence, the civil services mains exam requires lots of answer writing practice, which candidates can achieve only by:

 - Practicing answer writing every day

 - Taking regular tests along with preparing notes

 - Mind mapping (candidates can refer our Info graphics)

 The UPSC has left many areas untouched in the syllabus from which questions have been not yet asked, considering this, candidates’ should not neglect these topics and should make notes (for 150-300 Words) on each and every topic mentioned in the UPSC Syllabus.